OdinMeng/UniMatch/README.md

 In particular, they have to create a file in the base folder called `.env`, where they will insert:
 - `OPENAI_API_KEY='<your_key>'`
 - `PINECONE_API_KEY='<your_key>'`
 Replace `<your_key>` with the actual API keys.

-No further configurations with the PineCone database is necessary, as it is automatically handled by the scripts.
+*Note*: No further configurations with the PineCone database is necessary, as it is automatically handled by the application.

 For more information on obtaining the API keys, please consult the following websites:
 - https://www.pinecone.io/